 - 1. Professional services received from a network provider; - 2.
-Emergency services received from network or non-network providers; and - 3.
+Professional services received from a non-network provider to whom you have been specifically directed by a network provider; - 3.
+Emergency services received from network or non-network providers; and - 4.
 When the circumstances described in Surprise Billing Protections apply for certain outof-network professional and physician services.